ezyang/refined-claude/packages/extension/README.md

 # Sublime Claude Extension

-This Chrome extension automatically clicks the 'Allow for this chat' button in modal dialogs.
+This Chrome extension automatically clicks the 'Allow for this chat' button in modal dialogs and provides notifications when Claude responses are complete.

+## Features

+1. **Auto-click 'Allow for this chat'** - Automatically clicks the modal dialog button
+2. **Response Completion Notification** - Shows a desktop notification when Claude finishes generating a response
+3. **Continue Button Auto-click** - Automatically clicks the Continue button when it appears

 ## Development